PelloUsabiaga/ade_ros/README.md

 >systemctl enable ros

 >[!Note]
-> If you have problems cause not found modules try to install the problematic modules using sudo.
+> If you have problems because you have not found some python modules, try to install the problematic modules using sudo.